 Excessive Phosphorus Content

-High phosphorus content in the gold deposition process, especially during reflows and soldering, can cause black pads.
+High phosphorus content in the gold deposition, especially during reflows and soldering, can cause black pads.

 How to Prevent Black Pads